MusaOzcetin/IPE/program_finder_logic.md

 4. present_table:

-   - Present up to three programs (0–3 allowed) using fields listed in program.find.present.fields.
+   - Present up to three programs (0–3 allowed) using fields: `program.find.present.fields.title` AND `program.find.present.fields.url`.
    - Titles and URLs must be copied verbatim from the candidate object; drop any row that fails identity validation (title/url mismatch).

 No-candidate behavior: